The Guide Dog Team

 - and other things that you might experience on a regular basis.

-Additionally, you’ll be able to maintain the health and well-being of your dog without any assistance; Guide Dogs need to stay happy and healthy to complete their important work!
+You must be able to maintain the health and wellbeing of your dog; Guide Dogs need to stay happy and healthy to complete their important work!

 You’ll be responsible for daily health checks, grooming and ensuring that your Guide Dog has plenty of exercise, along with time to play and enjoy being a dog.

-Deciding when to retire a Guide Dog is one of the hardest decisions a Guide Dog Handler will have to make, and our Instructors will work closely with you to help make the right decision for the dog.
+Deciding when to retire a Guide Dog is one of the hardest decisions a Guide Dog Handler will have to make, and our instructors will work closely with you to help make the right decision for you and your dog.

-If it is not possible for the dog to continue living with the handler, then they will nominate a special family member or friend to look after the dog in their retirement.
-This ensures handlers can stay in contact with Guide Dogs, even after they retire.
-We also have a list of people who have expressed an interest in taking on an older or retired Guide Dog, so can help find a loving home if required.
-Usually though, the dog stays with the handler or their family.
+If it is not possible for the dog to continue living with the Handler, then they can nominate a family member or friend to look after the dog in their retirement.
+Or, if needed, Guide Dogs NSW/ACT can help to find a loving home for the Guide Dog on retirement.